"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

-While this one is scent-free, the brand also makes variations with added oils like chamomile and aloe.
-The cover is removable, but has hand-wash instructions instead of machine washing.
+While this one is scent-free, the brand also makes variations with added oils like chamomile.
+The cover is removable but has hand-wash instructions instead of machine washing.
 Still, it held up when we cleaned it in the Lab.
 It also kept its shape perfectly in our Lab's pressure tests.

 Down pillows tend to be the fluffiest, but a combination of down with feather may be firmer and less expensive.

 Memory foam pillows are thicker and often firmer.
-You can choose from solid memory foam or memory foam clusters, which feel more plush to lie on while still offering the support of foam.
+You can choose from solid memory foam or memory foam clusters, which feel plusher to lie on while still offering the support of foam.

 Latex pillows feel similar to memory foam, but they have more of a bouncy feel with less contouring.
 Another difference: latex foam is typically made from rubber trees.

 Hybrid pillows mix foam and fiberfill so you get the best of both categories – i.e. supportive yet plush.

 ✔️ Make sure it's the right height.
 There's no one-size-fits-all pillow.
-When you lie down, your head and neck should be aligned with your shoulders and your chin faced forward."
+According to Dr. Baxi, "Your ears should be aligned with your shoulders and your chin faced forward."
 To achieve this alignment, you'll need to factor in your body size and how you sleep.
 Here's how to pick your height:

 ✔️ Take a look at special features based on your preferences.
-You can search for innovative specifications that come with some pillows, like cooling properties if you tend to overheat, or adjustability if you want to change up the firmness level and height from night to night.
+You can browse for innovative specifications that come with some pillows, like cooling properties if you tend to overheat, or adjustability if you want to personalize firmness level and height.